 A program focusing on the use of physics principles in the analysis and evaluation of engineering problems and other scientific applications.
 Includes instruction in high- and low-temperature phenomena, computational physics, superconductivity, applied thermodynamics, molecular and particle physics applications, and space science research.

-While Engineering Physics/Applied Physics has degrees up to the Masters degree, most students study towards a Bachelors degree.
-Students study Engineering Physics/Applied Physics all around the US, though the major at the Doctors degree research scholarship level has the most graduates in California.
+While Engineering Physics/Applied Physics has degrees up to the Post masters certificate, most students study towards a Bachelors degree.
+Students study Engineering Physics/Applied Physics all around the US, though the major at the Bachelors degree level has the most graduates in Colorado.
 The average annual income for a graduate with a bachelor's degree in Engineering Physics/Applied Physics is $64,763.

-Stevens Institute of Technology is a top choice for students who are interested in pursuing a major in Engineering Physics/Applied Physics.
-Students can study up to a Masters degree at the school.
-Stevens Institute of Technology awards about 1 Doctors degree research scholarships to those majoring in Engineering Physics/Applied Physics per year.
-However, California Institute of Technology and Harvard University are also options to consider.
+Colorado School of Mines is a top choice for students who are interested in pursuing a major in Engineering Physics/Applied Physics.
+Students can study up to a Post masters certificate at the school.
+Colorado School of Mines awards about 59 Bachelors degrees to those majoring in Engineering Physics/Applied Physics per year.
+However, Tulane University of Louisiana and Cornell University are also options to consider.
 Take a look at the college options in the table below.

-Some top jobs related to Engineering Physics/Applied Physics, include Natural Sciences Managers and Physicists, both of which are in high demand.
-Yet there are higher paying positions, like Architectural and Engineering Managers. the most available position for Engineering Physics/Applied Physics majors is Engineering Teachers, Postsecondary.
+Some top jobs related to Engineering Physics/Applied Physics, include Engineers, All Other and Natural Sciences Managers, both of which are in high demand.
+Yet there are higher paying positions, like Physicists. the most available position for Engineering Physics/Applied Physics majors is Architectural and Engineering Managers.